oapicf/pinterest-sdk/clients/go/generated/docs/AdAccountCreateSubscriptionRequest.md

 NewAdAccountCreateSubscriptionRequestWithDefaults instantiates a new AdAccountCreateSubscriptionRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetWebhookUrl

-`func (o *AdAccountCreateSubscriptionRequest) GetWebhookUrl() string`

-GetWebhookUrl returns the WebhookUrl field if non-nil, zero value otherwise.

-### GetWebhookUrlOk

-`func (o *AdAccountCreateSubscriptionRequest) GetWebhookUrlOk() (*string, bool)`

-GetWebhookUrlOk returns a tuple with the WebhookUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWebhookUrl

-`func (o *AdAccountCreateSubscriptionRequest) SetWebhookUrl(v string)`

-SetWebhookUrl sets WebhookUrl field to given value.

 ### GetLeadFormId